200sc/geva/README.md

 We currently have three Crossover Methods and five Selection Methods.
 We want more of both.
 A considerable problem facing us is that we don't have a reliable crossover method (coded or conceptualized) for combining two disparately sized neural networks.

-We currently choose pairs out of our parents for crossover randomly.
-Adding a set of pair-selection methods would be appropriate.
+We currently choose pairs out of our parents for crossover randomly, as our only pairing method.
+Adding more pairing methods would be good.

-Our way of judging fitness, 1 being the best and high being bad, also makes converting fitnesses into weights for probabilistic selection a chore.
+Our way of judging fitness, 1 being the best and high being bad, makes converting fitnesses into weights for probabilistic selection a chore.
 It should also be allowed for the user to choose between high or low being good or bad, depending on the problem.

 We'd like to add Demetic Grouping.